andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 Title: Clojure: sorting

-This post covers sorting in Clojure.
+Sorting collections of items is something that comes up all the time in software development.
+This post covers a multitude of ways Clojure allows you to sort things.

-###Sorting numbers and dates
+###Sorting numbers

 To sort numbers we use the `sort` function.